Lookout Mountain Incline Railroad

 a long time to ascend - horse drawn buggies were the quickest

 option, and they took about four hours.

-With the advent of railways, the idea of a mountain railway was
+With the advent of railroads, the idea of a mountain railroad was

 proposed to reduce the time taken to reach the top.
 A direct route

 was planned and then built on; this ran for a mile from St Elmo to

 the summit.
 The Lookout Mountain Incline Railroad was

 opened in November 1895, and has been a firm favourite with locals

 and tourists ever since.
 In 1911 the steam locomotives were

 replaced with diesel engines, but apart from that very little has